“Page indexed without content” is a Google Search Console status that means your page is indexed even though Google couldn’t find or read its content.

 Causes for “Page indexed without content”

-If you see the “Page indexed without content” status in your Page indexing (Index Coverage) report, it indicates that:
+If you see the “Page indexed without content” status in your Page indexing (Index Coverage) report, it indicates that Googlebot couldn’t find or access your content but indexed your page because of extensive internal and external linking pointing to the URL.

 And if you’re wondering how a page can be indexed without content, let’s analyze how Google approaches pages in the indexing pipeline.